jayxu9000/Brewery_Details/README.md

-# Web Development Project 6 - *Data Dashboard Pt2*

-Submitted by: **Yuanjie Xu**

-This web app: **List of Breweries and further details.**

-Time spent: **10** hours spent in total
+# Brewery Details

-## Required Features
+## Highlight Features

-The following **required** functionality is completed:

-- [ X ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+**The site includes unique charts developed using the fetched data that expands on the brewery data.**
-- [ X ] **Clicking on an item in the list view displays more details about it**
-- [ X ] **Clicking on an item has a direct, unique link to that item's detail view page**
+**Clicking on a brewery in the brewery list displays more details about it** **Clicking on a brewery in the brewery list has a direct, unique link to that item's detail view page**

-The following **optional** features are implemented:

-- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The site allows users to toggle between different data visualizations

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

+(Also located in the repository if you are unable to view here>

 <img src='https://imgur.com/a/0TXJ1UZ.gif' title='Project 6_Walkthrough_Yuanjie Xu' width='' alt='Project 6_Walkthrough_Yuanjie Xu' />

-## Notes

-The API I selected was pretty difficult to work with due to my lack of experience with using APIs.

 ## License